torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 # Couchbase Mobile 2.0 Replication Protocol

-Jens Alfke — March 2017
+Jens Alfke — June 2017

+Protocol version 1.2

 This document specifies the new replication protocol in development for Couchbase Mobile 2.0.
 It supersedes the REST-based protocol inherited from CouchDB.